Overweight patients face discrimination in the fertility world.

 Obesity affects over 35% of the American public.
 It’s associated with many health problems such as heart disease, diabetes, and other conditions.
 Obesity is also associated with infertility most often because of PCOS-polycystic ovarian syndrome.
 As infertility affects one in seven couples, many obese women find themselves requiring fertility treatments and the door is slammed in their face.

-Unfortunately, some fertility programs have limited access to fertility care for women who are overweight.
+Fertility programs limit access to fertility care for women who are overweight.
 Very often I meet with patients who are in tears because they have been literally asked to leave clinics because of their weight.
 Why does this happen?
 One reason is the technical difficulties associated with taking care of obese patients.
 There are increased anesthesia risks and greater technical difficulties during procedures and ultrasound exams.
-Another explanation is that fertility treatments such as in-vitro fertilization/IVF are not as successful in the very obese population and clinics like to protect their success rates so as to make themselves more attractive to prospective patients.
+The more unjust explanation is that fertility treatments such as in-vitro fertilization/IVF are not as successful in the obese population and clinics like to protect their success rates so as to make themselves more attractive to prospective patients.
 That doesn’t happen at Fertility Partnership.

 While past studies have pointed to a 7% decrease in success rate in IVF in very obese patients, other studies show no difference in pregnancy success rates.
-And so, in the face of conflicting studies, I believe we cannot deny these patients access to the modern technologies at our disposal.
+Either way, I believe we cannot deny these patients access to the modern technologies at our disposal.

 Here is another way to look at this issue.
-It is a reported and generally accepted fact that in the USA (for reasons that are not fully understood) Asian women are statistically 7% less likely than Caucasian women to conceive from In vitro fertilization.
+It is a reported and generally accepted fact that in the USA (for reasons that are not fully understood) Asian women are also statistically 7% less likely than Caucasian women to conceive from In vitro fertilization.
 Can you imagine the uproar if you denied Asian women access to fertility treatments based on race?
 It just couldn’t happen.
 In my opinion, obese women often face discrimination in the fertility world.
 As healthcare professionals this is just wrong.

 Medical ethics begin with “autonomy”, that is that once given the medical facts, generally the patient has a right to make an informed decision.
 The risk to the fetus must be discussed.
-Perhaps a meeting like this may motivate them to really try harder to shed some of their weight.
+Perhaps a meeting like this may motivate them to try something different to lose the weight.
 The reality is that weight loss is so hard for so many and how can we deny them the right to be parents?

 People who are very overweight face many challenges in everyday life; especially with their health.
 Guilt and frustration is often involved.
 I don’t believe we should discriminate against them when it comes to fulfilling their dream to have a family.